The capacity region of classes of product broadcast channels: Introduction

-The broadcast channel refers to a communication scenario where a single sender wishes to communicate (possibly different messages) with multiple receivers.
-We consider a simple setting of the problem where the sender $X$, who has messages $M_1, M_2$, wishes to communicate message $M_1$ to receiver $Y$ and $M_2$ to receiver $Z$ over a noisy discrete memoryless broadcast channel $\qmf(y,z|x)$.
-A set of rate pairs $(R_1, R_2)$ is said to be achievable for this broadcast channel, $\qmf$, if there is a sequence of codebooks, each consisting of: \begin{itemize} \item an encoder at the sender that maps the message pair $(m_1, m_2)$ into a sequence $X^n$ \item a decoder at receiver $Y$ that maps the received sequence $Y^n$ into an estimate $\hat{M}_1$ of its intended message $M_1$, and \item a decoder at receiver $Z$ that maps the received sequence $Z^n$ into an estimate $\hat{M}_2$ of its intended message $M_2$ \end{itemize} such that $\P( \hat{M}_1 \neq M_1), \P( \hat{M}_2 \neq M_2) \to 0$ as $n \to \infty$, when the messages $M_1, M_2$ are uniformly distributed in $[1:2^{nR_1}] \times [1:2^{nR_2}]$.
+In the broadcast channel setting a sender $X$, who has messages $M_1, M_2$, wishes to communicate message $M_1$ to receiver $Y$ and $M_2$ to receiver $Z$ over a noisy discrete memoryless broadcast channel $\qmf(y,z|x)$.
+A set of rate pairs $(R_1, R_2)$ is said to be achievable for this broadcast channel, $\qmf(y,z|x)$, if there is a sequence of codebooks, each consisting of: \begin{itemize} \item an encoder at the sender that maps the message pair $(M_1, M_2)$ into a sequence $X^n,$ \item a decoder at receiver $Y$ that maps the received sequence $Y^n$ into an estimate $\hat{M}_1$ of its intended message $M_1$, and \item a decoder at receiver $Z$ that maps the received sequence $Z^n$ into an estimate $\hat{M}_2$ of its intended message $M_2$ \end{itemize} such that $\P( \hat{M}_1 \neq M_1), \P( \hat{M}_2 \neq M_2) \to 0$ as $n \to \infty$, when the messages $M_1, M_2$ are uniformly distributed in $[1:2^{nR_1}] \times [1:2^{nR_2}]$.
 The capacity region is the closure of the set of all achievable rate pairs.
 An evaluable characterization of this capacity region is a well known open problem.

+An inner bound to the capacity region refers to a set of rate pairs for which there is a strategy to achieve it.
+The best known inner bound to the capacity region of the two receiver broadcast channel is due to Marton \cite{mar79}.
+It is not known if Marton's inner bound is optimal or not.
+Marton's inner bound for a general two-receiver discrete-memoryless broadcast channel with private messages is the following: